samshaiza/data-structures-algorithms/Data Structure/Arrays/Arrays Data Structures.md

 Does getting at a specific index grow from the size of an array?

-O(1), constant time!
+## Big O

+Time complexity: O(1) (constant time).

-That's because aray element's can be accessed in constant time by using the index of the particular element as the subscript.
+Accessing an element's index is done in constant time using the subscript of the element.